imazen/resizer/Core/Plugins/Basic/clientcache_readme.md

 `Cache-control: public` is sent for all anonymous requests.
 `Cache-control: private` is sent for all authenticated requests.
-'Last-modified:` is sent based on the modified date of the source file.
+`Last-modified:` is sent based on the modified date of the source file.
 `Expires` is sent only if 'minutes' is configured in web.config.
 For 24-hour expiration, use 1440 (suggested value).